Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Schlosshotel Cecilienhof windowSchloss Cecilienhof is 2.5 km or about 1½ miles north of Potsdam's town center in the New Garden district, an area of lake- and riverfront parks and villas that's easy to reach by public transportation, bicycle, or car--or on foot, if you don't mind a reasonable walk.

-To learn more about the palace and its museum, see the Prussian Palaces and Gardens Foundation's Cecilienhof Palace page and the Potsdam tourist office's Schloss Cecilienhof visitor information.
+The hotel was closed the last time we checked (see update above), but the palace or "country house" remains open to visits.
+To learn more about the palace and its museum, see the Prussian Palaces and Gardens Foundation's Cecilienhof page.

 Finally, to see more captioned pictures of Schloss Cecilienhof and its surroundings, go to page 2 of this article.